 Diabetes medications: Siberian ginseng may lower blood sugar levels, raising the risk of hypoglycemia or low blood sugar.

-Lithium: Siberian ginseng could make it harder for the body to get rid of lithium, meaning dangerously high levels could build up.
+Lithium: Siberian ginseng could make it harder for the body to eliminate lithium, meaning dangerously high levels could build up.

 Other medications: Siberian ginseng may interact with medications that are broken down by the liver.
-If you take any of these kinds of medications, ask your doctor before taking Siberian ginseng.
+If you take these medications, ask your doctor before taking Siberian ginseng.

-Drugs that suppress the immune system: Siberian ginseng may boost the immune system and could interact with drugs taken to treat an autoimmune disease or drugs taken after organ transplant.
+Drugs that suppress the immune system: Siberian ginseng may boost the immune system and may interact with drugs taken to treat an autoimmune disease or drugs taken after organ transplant.

 Sedatives: Siberian ginseng may make the effects of sedatives stronger, especially barbiturates.
 Barbiturates are medications, including pentobarbital, that are used to treat insomnia or seizures.